ShiyaYu/MOSAIC-T/README.md

 ## 🧬 Biological Background & The "Mosaic Dilemma"

-To fully understand why CD8+ NKG2C+ T cells become exhausted, we need three pieces of information simultaneously:
+To fully understand why T cells become exhausted, we need three pieces of information simultaneously:
 1.  **RNA**: Current physical state and transcriptional activity.
 2.  **ATAC**: Chromatin accessibility and upstream epigenetic regulatory potential.
 3.  **TCR**: Absolute clonal identity and antigen-driven history.

 **The Computational Challenge:**
-Real-world datasets exist as "data silos" (e.g., CIMA 10M cells has only RNA+ATAC; Immunity 2023 has only RNA+TCR).
+Real-world datasets exist as "data silos".
 Existing top-tier models (like totalVI, scVI) strongly rely on "fully paired" multi-omics data.
 Forcing intersections on partially overlapping datasets leads to massive feature loss or complete failure.

 **MOSAIC-T** asks: *How can we infer the non-linear joint distribution of RNA, ATAC, and TCR in a model that has never "seen" all three simultaneously?*